News

 06 Microbial growth in a biogas plant (5 parts)

-08 the case against plug flow reactors, the impact of recirculation and dispersion
+08 Arguments against flow reactors, the effects of recirculation and dispersion

 #Biogas #FutureBiogas #BiogasBasics